antenore/dotfiles/README.md

 I came across GNU stow, that makes things easier.

 All the dotfiles and some of my scripts are organized inside folders that acts like packages.
-Executing stow from the dotfile folder, it will create one link in the parent directory, for each file, or folder, found inside the specified "package"
+Executing stow from the dotfile folder, it will create one link in the parent directory foreach file, or folder, found inside the specified "package".

 ### Packages (folders)